 This is the first time that AI has doubled an entire film

 It could be the first time for the entire industry.
-And even if Netflix doesn't broadcast the dubbed versions, it's only a matter of time before a movie or TV show on this streaming service gets AI-powered dubbing.
+And even if Netflix doesn't later stream the dubbed versions, it's only a matter of time before a movie or TV show on this streaming service gets AI dubbing.
 In a few years, this technology could upset movies as we know them.

 The most famous foreign actors will speak in our language with the same timbre of voice they have in their language.
 The lip movement will probably change one day (the technology is already being studied).